Computation of Standardized Residuals for MARSS Models: Distribution of MARSS smoothation residuals

-where $\hatxt$ is $\E[\XX_t|\yy^{(1)}]$ and is output by the Kalman smoother. $\yy^{(1)}$ means all the observed data from $t=1$ to $T$; the unobserved $\yy$ will be termed $\yy^{(2)}$. $\hat{\vv}_t$ is sample from the random variable $\hat{\VV}_t$ since $\YY^{(1)}$ is a random variable and the data we have collected $\yy^{(1)}$ is a sample from that.
-We want to compute the unconditional mean and variance of this random variable $\hat{\VV}_t$; unconditional here means we take the expectations over all possibles values that $\yy$, both $\yy^{(1)}$ and $\yy^{(1)}$, might take.
-The mean is 0 and we are concerned only with computing the variance:
+$\hatvt$ is a sample from the random variable $\hatVt$.
+We want to compute the mean and variance of this random variable over all possibles values that $\XX_t$ and $\YY_t$ might take.
+The mean of $\hatVt$ is 0 and we are concerned only with computing the variance:

-Notice we have an unconditional variance over $\YY$ on the outside and a conditional variance over a specific value of $\yy^{(1)}$ on the inside.
+Notice we have an unconditional variance over $XY_t$ (i.e., over all possible values that $\XX_t$ and $\YY_t$ can take) on the outside and a conditional expectation over a specific value of $\YY^{(1)}$ on the inside (in the $\E[\;]$).